styled-components/vue-styled-components/README.md

 `vue-styled-components` has full theming support by exporting a `<ThemeProvider>` wrapper component.
 This component provides a theme to all `Vue` components underneath itself via the context API.
 In the render tree all `vue-styled-components` will have access to the provided theme, even when they are multiple levels deep.

-ThemeProvider supports reactive theme, i.e. it can be derived via vuex and changed over the time.

 Remember to register `ThemeProvider` locally.

 ```JSX